-Over 163,000 children in British Columbia experience food insecurity.
+Over 163,000 children in British Columbia experience food insecurity every year.

-The high cost of living: rent, household expenses and childcare, results in crisis for families in our community.
-Basic needs like food, shelter and warmth are often compromised.
+The high cost of living: rent, household expenses and childcare, creates crisis for families in our community.
+Basic needs like food, shelter and warmth are sadly often compromised.

 Food banks help, but many families still depend on school breakfast, lunch and snack programs to meet their children’s baseline nutritional needs.
 In 2015 CFAX Santas Anonymous Society added food insecurity to its funding priorities.